-Detailed information relating to CGT can be found in the various CGT guides.
+Detailed information relating to CGT can be found in the various CGT guides available on the SARS website.

 10. Conclusion

 This Note applies broad principles in interpreting the legislation.
 Since the facts and circumstances pertaining to specific PBOs may differ, each case must be considered on its own merits.